Hiring a Guide and Porter in Nepal

 Can I hire a guide or porter to do solo trekking in Nepal?

-Yes, most solo trekkers hire a trekking guide or porters, not only for safety but also for support purposes.
-This is highly recommended for remote routes or less-traveled trails.
+Yes, most solo trekkers hire a guide or porters, not only for safety but also for support purposes.
+This is highly recommended for remote routes or less-travelled trails.

 What if my guide or porter becomes sick during the trek?

-Reputable trekking agencies do have contingency plans.
-They will make arrangements for a replacement or other alternatives to keep your trek going smoothly.
+Reputable agencies do have contingency plans.
+They will make arrangements for a replacement or other alternatives to keep your trip going smoothly.